FernandoTBarros/discord-faq-bot/README.md

 # Configure
 On `faq-config.json` file there are all the available configuration options to the FAQ menu.

-Fell free to change anything
+Feel free to change anything!

 Put the questions inside the `questions` tag array following the example:
 ```JSON